-Are you interested to see the place where the famous poet was at the height of his creative powers and find out more about his family?
-Shakespeare’s New Place is the place to go!
+Are you interested in seeing the place where the famous poet lived at the height of his creative powers and find out more about his family?
+Shakespeare’s New Place is the place to visit!

 This is the house where Shakespeare lived for most of his married life (19 years) and where he died too.
 He moved into the house in 1597 until he died there in 1616.

-Sadly, the original house was demolished in the 18th century (there is an interesting story behind the reason why it happened which you will learn if you visit), but Shakespeare Birthplace Trust (the company that also owns all 5 of the cottages I mentioned above) rebuilt it and transformed it into an interactive museum!
-There you can learn all about the life of the world-famous writer!
+Sadly, the original house was demolished in the 18th century (there is an interesting story behind the reason why that happened which you will learn if you visit), but the Shakespeare Birthplace Trust (the company that also owns all 5 of the cottages I mentioned above) rebuilt it and transformed it into an interactive museum!
+Here you can learn all about the life of this world-famous writer!

 If you want a sneak peek, you can take a video tour of Shakespeare’s New Place here.